nativ3ai/H1DR4/README.md

 Disclaimer: This demo, including all the files that appear (e.g: CV_candidates.zip), are entirely fictional.
 We are not a corporation, we seek open-source contributors not candidates.

-> 🛠⚠️️ **Active Work in Progress**

-> 🙏 This project started as a side-project and has zero roadmap and zero funding.
-It's grown way beyond what I expected by ending in GitHub Trending.
-Contributions, feedback, and patience are deeply appreciated.
+> 🛠⚠️️ **Active WIP, this is an open source community project built on top of a Agent Seek with custom additions such as files upload, leaks search (80B+ records) and Intel reasoning endpoint from H1DR4 Oracle**

 ## Prerequisites